siddharth0801/demoNotify/README.md

-This is just a demo Repo for test the notification settings of GitHub.
+This is just a demo Repo for testing the notification settings of GitHub.